rhomobile/rhomobile-docs/README.md

 Rhomobile Docs App
 ==================

-CMS and content for documentation of the Rhomobile platform.
-Production location TBD...
+CMS and content for documentation of the Rhomobile platform: [http://docs.rhomobile.com](http://docs.rhomobile.com)

 If you'd like to propose an edit to the Rhomobile docs, fork this repo, then send us a pull request.